-The American Association of Suicidology (the study of suicide) infographics page reveals that suicide and suicidal efforts happen across the USA’s social spectrum.
+The American Association of Suicidology (the study of suicide) reveals that suicide and suicidal efforts happen across the USA’s social spectrum.
 Inner agony is not limited to people with specific demographics.
 There’s even more to consider with the question “Is ’13 Reasons Why’ Helping Kids Kill Themselves?”

 The Suicide Paradox

 Suicide doesn’t solve depression or the problems preceding it, though that’s a suicidal person’s goal.
 Suicide creates more problems, sometimes inflicting depression in the survivors whom the dead person wished to hurt or to spare from further pain.
 In either case, do-overs are impossible, even if the desired effects didn’t happen.
 Suicide is paradoxical; the end to someone’s struggle with problems that they didn’t finesse, a situation in which they’ll never know if they achieved associated goals.
 Living and traumatized victims of suicidal efforts, however, might suffer lifelong sadness and regret.

 Suicide isn’t a do-over, either.
 The dead person simply stopped dealing with the issues that they found agonizing.
 Relatives, colleagues, fellow students, neighbors, friends, and anybody who ever interacted with the person dead by their own hand, however, are left with those painful issues, plus heartache and perhaps guilt about not having prevented the death.

 Suicidal ideation, the phenomena of considering suicide, can go several ways, none of which improve anyone’s life:

 - The person considering suicide never attempts it.

 - The person plans a suicidal effort with all seriousness, taking care to make sure the effort succeeds.

 - The person carries out the suicidal idea as a test run to realize its effects on acquaintances.